-Patan is one of Nepal's larger cities and it lies to the south of Kathmandu.
+Patan is one of Nepal's larger heritage cities and it lies to the south of Kathmandu city within the Kathmanduy Valley.
+It is also known locally as Lalitpur which translate to beautiful city.
 For tourists Patan is renown for it's ancient Durbar Square, surrounding streets, the Patan Kumari, along with a host of stone and metal workings.

 Reaching Patan is extremely easy from Kathmandu with either a short bus ride or taxi ride you can be there in under 30 minutes.
 While some people do stay in Patan, it's relative proximity to Kathmandu makes it a more popular day trip option.

-While Patan was badly hit during the April 25th earthquake in Nepal and it did lose some temple the vast majority of the city is open to visitors.
+While Patan was badly hit during the April 25th earthquake in Nepal and it did lose some templesthe vast majority of the city is open to visitors and reconstuctions are underway.

 Patan is also known as Lalitpur.
 Both names derive from the Sanskrit word "Lalitapattan".
 Locally many people still call it Lalitpur while tourists sectors refer to it as Patan.